 Protein for Breakfast

 Eating protein first thing in the morning will satiate us, and provide tons of energy for the day.
 Try to avoid high-carb, sugary breakfast foods like bagels, donuts, etc., as these will cause unstable blood sugar levels.
-Eggs (when not cleansing), chia pudding, lean protein, quinoa or a smoothie with protein powder are great options, which can also help protect us from hormone imbalances.
+Eggs (when not cleansing), chia pudding, lean protein, quinoa or a smoothie with clean protein powder are great options, which can also help protect us from hormone imbalances.
 Above all, try not to skip breakfast, as this can cause fatigue, cravings, and lack of focus.

 B.Y.O.S.
 (Bring Your Own Snacks)